leap-stc/leap-stc.github.io/book/guides/team_guide.md

 #### Billing

-- Click on the 'burger' symbold on the top-left, and navigate to Billing
+- Click on the 'burger' symbold on the top-left, and navigate to Billing or search for "Billing" in the bar on the top.

 ##### Check Running Costs (recommended weekly)